LordDashMe/php-mailchimp/README.md

     return $requestBody;
 });

-// To investigate the curren request details..
+// To investigate the current request details..
 $mailchimp->getRequest();

 // To get the response from the MailChimp API service.